HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/README.md

 pip install pip --upgrade
 ```

 If you have a CUDA GPU available, load the toolkit or [install it](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) now.
+You should check that this is done by running `nvcc --version`.
+Then, running:

 ```
 python install.py